Nick joined Burton Copeland in 2009, working alongside Gwyn Lewis in the regulatory and motor prosecution team.

 Nick sought to diversify his role and became a Duty Solicitor, regularly attending Police Stations and Courts throughout England and Wales.
 Presently his experience covers a range of regulatory, coronial and white collar areas.
 Nick handles cases with international scope and multi-agency investigations, having experience in matters brought by the Serious Fraud Office, the National Crime Agency, Crown Prosecution Service, UKAD, IPCC and HMRC

-His specialism is Road Traffic offences and he boasts a formidable success rate in defending complex and technical motoring offences and acts regularly for a number of high profile individuals.
-Dealing with cases varying from speeding to causing death by dangerous driving, Nick is renowned for his professional approach, expert advice and resolute advocacy.
+Nick boasts a formidable success rate in defending complex and technical offences and acts regularly for a number of high profile individuals and companies.
+Nick is renowned for his professional approach, tactically astute advice and resolute advocacy.